J&J Medical Connect

 SUMMARY

 • DARZALEX for intravenous (IV) use and DARZALEX FASPRO for subcutaneous (SC) use are not approved by the regulatory agencies for the treatment of patients with immune thrombocytopenia (ITP).
-Janssen does not recommend the use of DARZALEX or DARZALEX FASPRO in a manner that is inconsistent with the approved labeling.
+Johnson & Johnson does not recommend the use of DARZALEX or DARZALEX FASPRO in a manner that is inconsistent with the approved labeling.

-• DART: a multicentre, clinical, open-label total dose-escalating phase 2 study with safety run-in evaluating the efficacy and safety of DARZALEX FASPRO in adult ITP patients who have not responded adequately or relapsed after corticosteroids and at least one second-line therapy including rituximab and/or thrombopoietin receptor agonist (TPO-RA).1
+• DART is a phase 2 study evaluating the efficacy and safety of DARZALEX FASPRO in adult patients with ITP who have not responded adequately or relapsed after corticosteroids and at least one second-line therapy including rituximab and/or thrombopoietin receptor agonist (TPO-RA).1,2

 • Strüßmann et al (2024)4 reported a case series of 7 patients with refractory ITP treated with DARZALEX FASPRO.
 A total of 4 patients showed complete remission, 2 patients showed no sustained response, and 1 patient showed no response.

-• Several case reports and analyses of patients with ITP who received DARZALEX or DARZALEX FASPRO are referenced below.6-18
+• Several case reports and analyses of patients with ITP who received DARZALEX or DARZALEX FASPRO are referenced below.6-19

-• A study exploring high-affinity autoreactive plasma cells in patients with ITP treated with DARZALEX is referenced below.22
+• A study exploring high-affinity autoreactive plasma cells in patients with ITP treated with DARZALEX is referenced below.24

 CLINICAL DATA

-DART (NCT04703621) study evaluated the efficacy and safety of DARZALEX FASPRO in adult ITP patients who have not responded adequately or relapsed after corticosteroids and at least one second-line therapy including rituximab and/or thrombopoietin receptor agonist (TPO-RA).
-Tsykunova et al (2022)2 reported results of patients in the safety run-in of a phase 2, open-label, total dose-escalating, multicenter study with a safety run-in to evaluate the efficacy and safety of DARZALEX FASPRO in patients with ITP.
-Tsykunova et al (2025)3 presented short-term responses from the DART study.
+DART (NCT04703621) is a phase 2, open-label, multicenter study evaluating the efficacy and safety of DARZALEX FASPRO in adult ITP patients who have not responded adequately or relapsed after corticosteroids and at least one second-line therapy including rituximab and/or TPO-RA.1,2

 Study Design/Methods

-• Secondary endpoints: duration of response and time to treatment failure.2,23
+• Secondary endpoints: sustained response, duration of response, time to treatment failure, number of bleeding episodes per patient.1

 Results